yuniel-acosta/corda/docs/source/design/parallel-testing-plugin/design.md

 This artifact cache should be packaged in the docker image so that builds on the worker also benefit from it.
 As far as I know this is implemented.

-An artifact cache cleanup policy needs to be configured.
+An artifact cache cleanup policy needs to be configured to avoid excessive usage of storage.
+If the build agent is not dedicated for running this specific build, its artifact cache can contain artifacts that are not needed for running the parallel builds, increasing the size of the docker image unnecessarily.

 ###